 3. Audit your business information online

-An audit helps you see how consistent your business listings are across the web.
+An audit helps you see your business listings’ consistency across the web.
 It also helps you see if there are duplicate Google Business Profile listings or duplicate listings on other sites.

 But how can you possibly find all of your local business listings?
 Here are a few free business listing management tools to audit your listings.